srmarzec/albopictus_remapping/misc/sra_accession/sraRetrievalTips.md

 Considering you can only use fasterq-dump one file at a time, I'm not really sure what the most effective way to bring fastq files down from the sra site...

 ### Most efficient way
 Apparently you can run fasterq-dump with a wildcard if you have prefetched the sra files to a local directory.
 Need to gzip as well.
 Pefetching each file can take quite a bit of time.
 I ran this interactively and found that for 17 sra files, it took me 2 hours.
 However, the fasterq-dump comand takes about 5 minutes per sra file since they are prefetched in a local directory.
+I think probably each of these lines could be submitted in a script so that it doesn't have to be run interactively.
+However, note above the issue with append the PATH each time I use the sra-toolkit (tried this step in a script and it did not work).
+Since gzip takes so long, I ran that single line in a script
 ```
 prefetch --option-file SraAccList.txt
 fasterq-dump sra_directory/sra/*.sra